liangyali/passport-wechat/README.md

 ```
 `options` - Optional.
 Can include the following:
 * `state` - Override state for this specific API call
+* `callbackURL` - Override callbackURL for this specific API call

 #### Authentication Callback